 The Janka Hardness test is used primarily to determine the hardness of a wood species, and whether it is suitable to use as hardwood flooring.
-To conduct this test, a steel ball that is 11.28 mm is forced into a sample piece of wood until half of the ball's diameter is embeded.
+To conduct this test, a steel ball that is 11.28 mm is forced into a sample piece of wood until half of the ball’s diameter is embedded.
 As shown here:

-The force that was used to embeded the steel ball is then measured.
+The force that was used to embedded the steel ball is then measured.
 Below is a current list of wood species sold by Johnson Hardwood.
 You may also click on the box below to be directed to a printable PDF version.